GeoTecINIT/OpenData4OpenCities/Call for Papers/README.md

 # If you are interested in present your work in this workshop, please follow the template enclose here.

-For Latex users, you have a template in this repo.
+For Latex users, you have a template in the folder Template for Papers, in this repo.

 ## Questions, comments.